Guide to essential oils

 • Keep out of reach of children.

-• Avoid contact with eyes.
+• Avoid contact with eyes and mucous membranes.

-• Some natural compounds contained in this essential oil may present an allergy risk for certain sensitive individuals when the essential oil is incorporated into a cosmetic formulation (according to the 7th Amendment of the European Directive on cosmetic products (2003/15/EC)): linalool, limonene.
+• Some natural compounds in this essential oil may cause allergic reactions in sensitive individuals when incorporated into a cosmetic formulation.

-• As a general rule, always perform a patch test of your mixture in the crook of your elbow at least 48 hours before using it.
+• As a general rule, always perform a patch test by applying your preparation to the inside of your elbow at least 48 hours before use.

 Find out more